guidefari/go-spotify/README.md

 - as well as put some hours in, in the language
 - preps for a backend service I want to write, to help manage spotify playlists, solving a personal itch
 - Following [this repo](https://github.com/zmb3/spotify) closely to start off.

+# todo
+- [ ] refactor code to have reusable auth file